-Adoption policies should not include automatic "no's" or "must-haves."
+Adoption policies should not include automatic "no's" or "musthaves."
 These are giant barriers that limit options for animals and drive a wedge between you and potential adopters.
 Use the following examples to identify and remove barriers in your current policies and develop a better approach.
-A list of these policies is available at animalsheltering.org/policies.
+You can download a list of these policies at animalsheltering.org/policies.